jupyter-server/jupyter_server/docs/source/developers/configurable-extension.rst

-Authoring a configurable, server extension application
+Authoring a configurable extension application
 ======================================================

 Jupyter Server offers a base class, ``ExtensionApp``, for authoring configurable Jupyter Server extensions.
 This class handles most of the boilerplate code for setting up config, CLI, and registration with Jupyter Server.